1990 World Snooker Championship: Final

 Hendry commented after his win that "I was determined to win and confident that I could do it.
 I was glad I was able to keep my concentration and cope with the pressure.
 All through the match I was nervous.
 My stomach was churning tonight."
-White said that he was disappointed with the standard of his own safety play during the match, and added "I'm a little bit sick but I can honestly say I enjoyed the game.
-In a way I'm pleased for Stephen.
+White said that he was disappointed with the standard of his own safety play during the match, but said that he had enjoyed the match, and added "In a way I'm pleased for Stephen.
 He's a great kid and he puts in enough work to be world champion.
 He played tremendous snooker.
 You could count his misses on one hand."
+The final attracted 7.55 million viewers on BBC2.
 Hendry went on to win six more world titles, including further victories over White in the 1992, 1993 and 1994 finals.

 Main draw

 Shown below are the results for each round.
-The numbers in parentheses beside some of the players are their seeding ranks (each championship has 16 seeds and 16 qualifiers).
+The numbers in parentheses beside some of the players are their seeding ranks; there were 16 seeds and 16 qualifiers.